jpshackelford/repubbliche-mercantili/docs/architecture/game-json.md

 | Basilica  | 2                           | Basilicas may be placed in any port owned by the player in which gold or marble are present.
 Only one Basilica may exist in any given port. |
 | Fort      | 2                           | Forts may be placed in any port owned by the player in which stone or wood are present.
 Only one fort may exist in any given port.|

+Validation Rules:
+1. One can't spend more money than one has.
+2. One can't buy more sailors than one has.
+3. One can't place more sailors in a port than the spaces available for sailors.
+4. Only galleys in a port one ones may accept new sailors.
+5. Only ports one owns can accept new sailors.
+6. Only one galley may be purchased as part of this investment round.
+7. A galley must be placed in one's own port.
+8. A galley must have at least one sailor or it will sink.
+10. One may only purchase unowned galleys.
+11. Basilicas must be placed in a port with gold and marble.
+12. Basilicas cannot be purchased if they cannot be placed.
+13. Forts must be placed in a port with stone and wood.
+14. Forts cannot be purchased if they cannot be placed.

+Inputs for galley purchase:
+1. Galley number.
+2. Destination port number.

+Inputs for a sailor purchase:
+1. number of sailors.
+2. destination galley or port

+Inputs for a basilica purchase:
+1. destination port

+Inputs for a fort purchase:
+1. destination port

+With an investment round some actions are allowed:

 ### Phase 1 actions

 The following _load_ actions are permitted during phase 1.